modir/using-laminas-framework-book/version2/docs/skeleton.md

 The commands above change your working directory to be your home directory, download the `composer-setup.php` installer script to your working directory, run it, and, finally, remove the installer.

-T> Once you run the commands above, you should have the `composer.phar` file in your working directory.
+> Once you run the commands above, you should have the `composer.phar` file in your working directory.

 Now, type the following command from your command prompt: